w3c/wot-usecases/USE-CASES/W3C-LBD-CG.md

 ### Motivation:

-When operating buildings, aggregating and managing all data provided by their heterogeneous devices still require lot of manual settings.
-Besides the hurdles of data acquisition that relies on multiple protocols, data generally lack much contextual information and metadata about its location and purpose.
+When operating buildings, aggregating and managing all data provided by their heterogeneous devices still require lot of manual effort.
+Besides the hurdles of data acquisition that relies on multiple protocols, the acquired data generally lacks much contextual information and metadata about its location and purpose.
 Usually, each service or application that consumes data requires information about its content and its context like e.g.:
-- which thing produces the data (sensor, meter, actuator, other technical component...)
+- which thing produces the data (sensor, meter, actuator, other technical component...) in a building
 - which physical quantity or process is represented (temperature, energy supply, monitoring, actuation)
 - which other building things are involved (e.g. sensor hosted by a duct or a space).

-Automatically tracking down data and their related things in a building would especially ease the configuration and operation of BACS systems and HVAC services during commissioning, operation, maintenance and retrofitting.
-For now, providers and users make use of data properties, metadata and naming conventions which are manually implemented in BMS databases to annotate data and things.
-Such information relates mainly to some topological elements of a building where the data is produced or used: space, zone, HVAC component, etc. Additionally, many other properties are introduced like cost or specific manufacturer data.
-One difficulty is especially the lack of normalized way of creating and sharing this information in an automated manner.
-On the contrary manufacturers, service providers and users introduce their own metadata which are tailored for their specific use or ecosystem.
-This issues are already partially addressed by the Web of Things (WoT) Thing Description (TD) which aims at providing normalized and syntactic interoperability between things.
-This use case proposes to enhance the semantic interoperability of the WoT by making use of semantic web that relies on same technological background and especially of ontologies from the Linked Building Data domain.
-Is should serve many applications for an Internet of Building Things (IoBT).
+Automatically tracking down data and their related things in a building would especially ease the configuration and operation of Building Automation and Control Systems (BACS) systems and Heating Ventilation and Air-Conditioning (HVAC) services during commissioning, operation, maintenance and retrofitting.
+To tackle this challenges, still, building experts make use of data properties, metadata and naming conventions which are manually implemented in Building Management Systems (BMS) databases to annotate data and things.
+An important relationship in the data is the location of a thing to one or more topological elements of a building where the data is produced or used.
+Foe example, the temperature sensor of a space, the temperature setpoint of a zone, a mixing damper flap acutator of a HVAC component, etc. In addition, other attributes of things are of interest, such as cost or specific manufacturer data.
+One difficulty is especially the lack of a standardized way of creating and sharing this information in an automated manner.
+On the contrary manufacturers, service providers and users introduce their own metadata, e.g. the Web of Things (WoT) Thing Description (TD), which aim at providing normalized and syntactic interoperability between things.

+This use case is motivating by the need to enhance semantic interoperability between things in smart buildings and their relationships to the building.
+The use case provides and example web of Web of Data technologies and reuses schemas available from the Linked Building Data domain.
+Is should serve as a use case template for many applications in an Internet of Building Things (IoBT).

 ### Expected Devices: